atlregional/atltransit.org/pages/fares/products.md

 title: How to pay your fare
 id: products
 order: 1
-category: 'fares'
+category: fares
-permalink: '/fares/products/'
+permalink: /fares/products/
 tagline: Paying your fare is easy.
 Your Breeze Card lets you access most of the transit in the Atlanta region.
-image: "/build/images/breezecard_hand.png"
+image: /build/images/breezecard_hand.png
+published: true
 ---

 * toc goes here
 {:toc class="list-inline anchor toc text-center col-sm-12"}